difference between waveguide vs coaxial line vs microstrip line

 It is open transmission line which will have three layers viz. top layer where patterns are etched for RF circuit, bottom layer used as ground and middle layer used as dielectric.
 Refer types and basics of microstrip line for more.

-Following table summarizes the main difference between these three types of transmission lines used for transmission of electro-magnetic waves.
-One can also refer waveguide vs coaxial line for more detailed comparison between waveguide and coaxial line.
+Following table summarizes the main differences between these three types of transmission lines used for transmission of electro-magnetic (EM) waves.

 Feature/characteristic | Waveguide of rectangular type | Coaxial line | Microstrip line |